🍾

 🌱Where It Grows Best

 Sauvignon Blanc thrives in cool to moderate climates where long growing seasons allow gradual ripening and the preservation of high acidity and aromatic intensity.
 The Loire Valley remains the qualitative benchmark, with Sancerre's limestone, clay, and flint soils and Pouilly-Fumé's Kimmeridgian marls and silex producing wines of remarkable minerality and precision.
-New Zealand's Marlborough region has become the global volume leader; its free-draining alluvial gravel soils, intense sunshine, and cool nights produce wines of extraordinary aromatic intensity.
+New Zealand's Marlborough region has become the global volume leader; its free-draining alluvial gravel soils, intense sunshine, and cool nights produce wines of extraordinary aromatic intensity, and the region is now understood as three distinct sub-zones (Wairau Valley, Awatere Valley, Southern Valleys) rather than a monolithic appellation.
 Beyond these flagships, significant plantings exist in Bordeaux (blended with Semillon in dry and sweet styles), South Africa's Elgin and Constantia, Chile's Casablanca and San Antonio Valleys, and Australia's Adelaide Hills and Margaret River.

 • Loire Valley (Sancerre, Pouilly-Fumé): Limestone, clay, and flint soils; mineral-driven, precise, high acidity